John Leland (Baptist): Public life and views

 A well-known incident in Leland's life was the Cheshire Mammoth Cheese.
 The people of Cheshire, Massachusetts made and sent a giant block of cheese to President Thomas Jefferson.
 Leland took the block from Cheshire to Washington, D. C., and presented it to Jefferson on January 1, 1802.
 While there, Leland was even invited to preach to the Congress and the President.
 Of this incident he wrote, "In November, 1801 I journeyed to the south, as far as Washington, in charge of a cheese, sent to President Jefferson.
 Notwithstanding my trust, I preached all the way there and on my return.
 I had large congregations; let in part by curiosity to hear the Mammoth Priest, as I was called."
 He was invited to preach a message of religious liberty in Congress upon his arrival.

 For Michael I. Meyerson, Leland was the most prominent religious figure of the founding era to champion universal religious freedom.
 John M. Cobin says that Leland held, in seminal form, to the "liberty of conscience" position on public policy theology.

+Leland was elected to the Massachusetts House of Representatives and represented Cheshire in 1812.

 Leland died on January 14, 1841, in North Adams, Massachusetts.
 His tombstone reads, "Here lies the body of John Leland, of Cheshire, who labored 67 years to promote piety and vindicate the civil and religious rights of all men."

 He was known as a hymn writer; "The Day Is Past and Gone, The Evening Shades Appear" has been included in 391 hymnals.
 Several of his hymns are preserved in the Sacred Harp.